Lisakovsk

 Lisakovsk (Лисаковск) is a city in Kostanay Region of northwestern Kazakhstan.
-It's located about 105 km SW of the regional capital city Kostanay on the right bank of the Tobol River (a tributary of the Irtysh River).
+It is located about 105 km SW of the regional capital city Kostanay on the right bank of the Tobol River (a tributary of the Irtysh River).
 Population:

 History

 The city owes its existence to a high-phosphorus, 1.72 billion-ton iron ore deposit discovered in 1949; development did not begin until the 1960s.
 The government began to create a village in the wilderness to house miners.
 In 1971 the village became a city.
 1991 ore production was 6.2 million tons, but it began falling after independence; 1994 production was 2.6 MT.

 In the mid-eighties construction of a chemical plant was begun, but construction was interrupted after the collapse of the Soviet Union.

 In the early 1990s mining in Lisakovsk was in a critical situation due to a sharp fall in demand for iron concentrate in the metallurgical industry in Kazakhstan and Russia.
 City authorities had to take extraordinary steps to maintain the economy and to develop new industries.

 By decision of the Kazakhi Parliament, the city became a free economic zone in 1992.
 It began searching for new kinds of employment in a market economy.